Sunshine Coast Property Settlement Lawyers

 Property settlement by agreement

-It’s not necessary for a separating couple to go through court proceedings to create a property settlement.
+It’s not necessary for a separated couple to go through court proceedings to create a property settlement.
 In fact, the ideal course of action is for the couple themselves to come to a consensus on how assets will be divided through an agreement covering property matters.

 Financial agreements